Tyfy/POSHFreesat/README.md

 * Open an item from a list of Showcase items.
 This includes opening a program directly in the BBC iPlayer app Should work with others (Demand 5  etc)

+It looks like the Freesat App gets the information is displays (Channel listings, Showcase, On Demand apps) directly from the Freesat box

 ## Authors